Back to all posts

 1. Demonstrate value quickly

-2. Learn from initial implementation challenges
+2. Learn from initial challenges

 3. Build internal champions

-4. Refine your approach before scaling
+4. Refine approaches before scaling

 Focus on User Adoption

-• Intuitive user experience
+• Intuitive user experience design

 • Relevant training materials